na-na-hi/renget/archive/how2playba.md

 Volume 1 > V2C1 > Hina's momotalk (lol) > V3C1-2 > Trinity Summer 1 > V3C3 > V4C1 > V3C4 > V2C2 > Izuna event > An Unconcealed Heart (Michiru event) > Cherino event > After School Sweets club event > Abydos summer > Hyakki summer > Volume F > V4C2 > V5C1

 You can also read it by volume.

-Volume 1 has 2 chapters
--	Chapter 1 has 20 episodes
--	Chapter 2 has 20 episodes

-Total: 2400 gems

-Volume 2 has 2 chapters
--	Chapter 1 has 20 episodes
--	Chapter 2 has 25 episodes

-Total: 2700 gems

-Volume 3 has 2 chapters
--	Chapter 1 has 17 episodes
--	Chapter 2 has 20 episodes
--	Chapter 3 has 25 episodes
--	Chapter 4 has 27 episodes

-Total: 5340 gems

-Volume 4 has 2 chapters
--	Chapter 1 has 20 episodes
--	Chapter 2 has 24 episodes

-Total: 2640 gems

-Volume F has 4 chapters and 3 side contents
--    Chapter 1 has 15 episodes
--    Chapter 2 has 21 episodes
-    - Side content 1 has 16 episodes
--    Chapter 3 has 16 episodes
-    - Side content 2 has 9 episodes
--    Chapter 4 has 12 episodes
-    - Side content 3 has 6 episodes

-Total: TBD

-Volume 5 has 1 chapter
--	Chapter 1 has 26 episodes

-Total: 1560 gems

 Completing volume F gives you a new login screen, and so does reading the epilogue of Volume 4 chapter 2.